aflaxman/dp_2020_census/methods.md

 to the data counts.
 This produces a set of noisy counts.
 The noisy counts might have negative counts or violate invariants or other inequalities or be inconsistent with the counts one level up in the geographic hierarchy.
-The second step (Optimize) adjusts histogram to be close as possible to the noisy counts, subject to the constraints that all counts be non-negative and consistent with the higher levels of the hierarchy, and satisfy the invariants and inequalities.
+The second step (Optimize) adjusts the histogram to be close as possible to the noisy counts, subject to the constraints that all counts be non-negative and consistent with each other and the higher levels of the hierarchy, and satisfy the invariants and inequalities.
 These two steps are performed for each geographic level, from the coarsest to the finest.
 Each level is assigned a privacy budget $\epsilon_i$